EduardoTADS/EduardoTADS/README.md

-# 👋 Hello!
-Welcome to my Github profile.
+# 👋 Hey there, thi's my Github profile.
 ## My name is Edward and my nickname is "Edu"!

 - 🔭 I’m currently working at Khnum Business Automation System